COPRS/production-common/README.md

 	ftp.host: FTP server hostname (example: input-ftpserver-svc)
-	ftp.username: Username to access to the FTP ftp.password: Password to access to the FTP ftp.config-files.remote-directory: the remote directory where the configuration files shall be uploaded (example: config-files) ftp.config-files.upload-fixed-rate: The fixed rate in milliseconds to retrieve by FTP configuration files (example: 1000) ftp.session-files.remote-directory: the remote directory where the session files shall be uploaded (example: erds-sessions) ftp.session-files.upload-fixed-rate: The fixed rate in milliseconds to retrieve by FTP configuration files (example: 1000)
+	ftp.username: Username to access to the FTP ftp.password: Password to access to the FTP ftp.auxiliary-files.remote-directory: the remote directory where the configuration files shall be uploaded (example: auxiliary-files) ftp.auxiliary-files.upload-fixed-rate: The fixed rate in milliseconds to retrieve by FTP configuration files (example: 1000) ftp.session-files.remote-directory: the remote directory where the session files shall be uploaded (example: erds-sessions) ftp.session-files.upload-fixed-rate: The fixed rate in milliseconds to retrieve by FTP configuration files (example: 1000)